 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and briefly go through why the company has meaning to me.
 I have changed the format of the analysis a bit to try to make it shorter and with less numbers.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that at the time of writing this analysis, I do not own any shares in Deere & Company.
 If you would like to replicate my portfolio or view the stocks in my portfolio, you can find instructions on how to do so here.
 I don't own shares in any of their competitors either.
 Deere & Company has been on my watchlist for years, but I haven't made a decision yet.
 In this analysis, I will investigate whether now is the right time to buy the shares.
-If you want to purchase shares or fractional shares in Deere & Company, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start investing with as little as $50.
+If you want to purchase shares or fractional shares in Deere & Company, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

 Deere & Company was founded in 1837 in Illinois, United States.
 The company is mainly recognized for producing agricultural machinery, heavy equipment, and forestry machinery.
 Their operations are divided into four business segments.
 The first segment is production and precision agriculture, which accounts for 45% of their revenue.
 This segment focuses on providing equipment and technology for grain, cotton, and sugar growers.
 The small agriculture and turf segment, which accounts for 23% of revenue, focuses on providing equipment and technology for dairy and livestock producers, as well as for lawn and property maintenance.
 The construction and forestry segment provides machinery and technology for earthmoving, forestry, and road building, contributing 24% of the total revenue.
 The financial services segment, which accounts for 8% of revenue, primarily provides financing for the sales and leases of equipment by John Deere dealers.
 Deere & Company's largest market is the United States, accounting for 54% of revenue, followed by Latin America contributing 14% of revenue, Western Europe with 13%, Asia, Africa, Australia, New Zealand, and the Middle East with 9% of revenue, Canada contributes 6% of revenue, and Central Europe & CIS accounts for 4%.
 Deere & Company is a long-standing company that has weathered various economic cycles, including civil wars, world wars, recessions, and pandemics.
 Deere & Company is a market leader, with a 25% share of the overall farming equipment market.
 Therefore, I believe that Deere & Company has a significant brand moat.